Immigration Law FAQ

 2. You must be serving your company in a capacity that is supervisory or executive in nature or involves skills essential to the operation of the business (key employee); or you must be a 50 per cent owner of the company

 3. Nationals of the treaty country own at least 50 per cent of the stock of the U.S. company i.e. the firm has the nationality of the treaty country

-5. You intend to depart at the conclusion of your duties in the U.S.
+5. You intend to depart at the conclusion of the duration of your E-2 visa.